txdv/basho_docs/source/languages/en/riak/ops/running/authz.md

 *As per the warning above, do not enable security in production without taking the appropriate precautions.*

+If a cluster is being upgraded from an earlier release of Riak which does not support security, enabling security will be unsuccessful.

 All users, groups, authentication sources, and permissions can be configured while security is disabled, allowing you to create a security configuration of any level of complexity without prematurely